-Unless conducted by a qualified health care professional or in case of an emergency, a modified strip search or strip search shall be conducted by staff members of the same gender as the person being searched (Penal Code § 4030).
+Unless conducted by a qualified health care professional or in case of an emergency, a modified strip search or strip search shall be conducted by staff members of the same sex as the person being searched (Penal Code § 4030).
 Any cross-gender modified strip searches and cross-gender strip searches shall be documented (28 CFR 115.15).

-Whenever possible, a second staff member of the same gender should be present during the search for security purposes and to witness the discovery of evidence.
+Whenever possible, a second staff member of the same sex should be present during the search for security purposes and to witness the discovery of evidence.

-The staff member conducting a strip search shall not touch the breasts, buttocks, or genitalia of the person being searched.
+The staff member conducting a strip search shall not touch the breasts, buttocks or genitalia of the person being searched.
 These areas may be touched through the clothing during a modified strip search.

-- (a) The searching staff member will instruct the incarcerated person to: - 1.
-Remove their clothing. - 2.
-Raise their arms above the head and turn 360 degrees. - 3.
-Bend forward and run their hands through their hair. - 4.
-Turn their head first to the left and then to the right so the searching corrections officer can inspect the person's ear orifices. - Open their mouth and run a finger over the upper and lower gum areas, then raise the tongue so the corrections officer can inspect the interior of the person's mouth.
+- (a) The searching staff member will instruct the inmate to: - 1.
+Remove his/her clothing. - 2.
+Raise his/her arms above the head and turn 360 degrees. - 3.
+Bend forward and run his/her hands through his/her hair. - 4.
+Turn his/her head first to the left and then to the right so the searching correctional officer can inspect the inmate's ear orifices. - 5.
+Open his/her mouth and run a finger over the upper and lower gum areas, then raise the tongue so the correctional officer can inspect the interior of the inmate's mouth.
 Remove dentures if applicable. - 6.
-Turn around and raise one foot first, then the other so the corrections officer can check the bottom of each foot. - 7.
-For a visual cavity search, turn around, bend forward, and spread the buttocks if necessary to view the anus. - (b) At the completion of the search, the incarcerated person should be instructed to dress in either their street clothes, or correctional facility-supplied clothing, as appropriate.
+Turn around and raise one foot first, then the other so the correctional officer can check the bottom of each foot. - 7.
+For a visual cavity search, turn around, bend forward and spread the buttocks if necessary to view the anus. - (b) At the completion of the search, the inmate should be instructed to dress in either his/ her street clothes or correctional facility-supplied clothing, as appropriate.